 Unfortunately, this position did not find active support from the Russian authorities and institutions at the time.
 Moreover, it is now clear, and this is generally no secret, and even the highest representatives of the state are talking about it, that the Minsk agreements were in fact an attempt to return these territories to Ukraine, that is, to push them back into the arms of the new Ukrainian authorities.
 At the same time, the shelling of Donetsk and Luhansk has not stopped, there have been relatively large casualties, and throughout this time, our side has not only continued to consistently defend the independence of the DNR and LNR from these very positions, but has also provided a great deal of humanitarian aid.

 We are not the ruling party, we don't have such great resources, but nevertheless, using our connections, using the patriotic enthusiasm of our citizens, we have collected humanitarian aid, food, medicine, clothes, textbooks in Russian, much, much more.
 We have been sending it regularly for many years, just recently the 127th humanitarian convoy of our party went there.
 I have to tell you, and I do not want to boast, but at a certain stage, in 2014-2015, we were actually the only ones supporting Donbas, and our humanitarian aid was a very important factor for the people and the defenders of Donbas.
 When there was a blockade by the Ukrainian regime, when the shelling was most intense, when the humanitarian situation was very difficult, including the interruption of food, pensions, social benefits and medicines, at a certain stage it was our party's contribution that helped to provide humanitarian aid to the people and defenders of Donbas quite significantly.
 We simply saved many people from starvation.
-So this is our principled position, we have always been in favour of integration processes in the post-Soviet space, because from the very beginning we considered the break-up of the Soviet Union to be completely unjust and, moreover, illegal.
+So this is our principled position, we have always been in favour of integration processes in the post-Soviet space, because from the very beginning we considered the collapse of the Soviet Union to be completely unjust and, moreover, illegal.
 After all, you know that at one time there was a referendum on the preservation of the USSR on this issue - at that time the majority of people said "Yes!"
 Union.

 A few days ago I read a statement by Israeli Finance Minister Bezalel Smotrich, who said: "Blocking humanitarian aid to the Gaza Strip may be "moral and justifiable" even if it leads to the death of two million civilians who will starve to death."
-Here is a politician's statement addressed directly to an Israeli minister representing a country that has experienced fascist genocide and holocaust in the last century.
+Here is a statement by a politician addressed directly to an Israeli minister representing a country that has experienced fascist genocide and holocaust in the last century.
 Can we comment on this?

 In reality, of course, it looks, to put it mildly, frightening when the leaders of the Jewish state speak from such radically nationalist and, as it turns out, actually partly solidaristic positions with fascist methods of leadership and political struggle.
 Unfortunately, there is no inoculation against fascism in anyone.